AmpliconSuite/AmpliconClassifier/README.md

 **How do I use this to perform similarity score-based filtering on my samples?**
 To remove potential false-positive focal amplification calls from a collection of samples, AC uses the similarity scores and p-value reported in `[output_prefix]_feature_similarity_scores.tsv`.
 The motivating idea is that in unrelated samples, precisely conserved CN boundaries and SVs should be exceptionally rare unless they are derived from issues with the reference genome.
 If all samples in the collection are from unrelated sources (no replicates, no multi-region or longitudinal samples, etc.) users can simply run AC on the batch of samples setting the `--filter_similar` flag.
 AC never compares features from the same sample during this filtering step.

 When `--filter_similar` is set, AC reuses the same feature similarity rows that it writes to `[output_prefix]_feature_similarity_scores.tsv`. ecDNA, BFB, Linear, and Complex-non-cyclic hits are filtered at feature scope.
-Chromoauxesis hits are filtered at amplicon scope: if a chromoauxesis feature is significantly similar to a feature from another sample, AC removes the whole amplicon from reported feature outputs and downgrades the amplicon to `No-FSCNA`.
-The chromoauxesis call for that amplicon is also cleared to `None detected`.
+FAN hits are filtered at amplicon scope: if a FAN feature is significantly similar to a feature from another sample, AC removes the whole amplicon from reported feature outputs and downgrades the amplicon to `No-FSCNA`.
+The FAN call for that amplicon is also cleared to `None detected`.
 The triggering similarity rows remain in the similarity score table for review.

 If the collection contains a mixture of samples from related and unrelated sources, then some samples will likely have focal amplifications having a high degree of similarity due to being from related origins.
 In this case, users can run the `feature_similarity.py` script described above on the samples to produce a table of similarity scores and p-values.
 Users can then filter highly similar focal amplifications from unrelated samples using the p-value in the table.
 Since this involves multiple hypothesis testing, to control false positive rate, users can mirror what is done internally by AC and apply a slightly modified Bonferroni correction of `alpha/(n-1)` where alpha by default is 0.05 and `n` is the number of samples in the collection having a focal amplification.